az-digital/arizona-bootstrap/site/content/docs/5.0/components/card.md

 </div>
 {{< /example >}}

-## Card Layout
+## Card layout

 In addition to styling the content within cards, Bootstrap includes a few options for laying out series of cards.
 For the time being, **these layout options are not yet responsive**.

-### Card Groups
+### Card groups

 Use card groups to render cards as a single, attached element with equal width and height columns.
-Card groups use `display: flex;` to achieve their uniform sizing.
+Card groups start off stacked and use `display: flex;` to become attached with uniform dimensions starting at the `sm` breakpoint.

 {{< example >}}
 <div class="card-group">